By Rebecca Lawrence, Lewisham for Corbyn co-chair

 National Momentum turned up to check people’s credentials, which delayed the start of the meeting.
 Far more people than expected turned up, and the people who run the venue said it wasn’t safe.
 We proposed to adjourn and reschedule.

 The other side said they had an alternative, bigger venue and a vote was taken on that basis.
 This turned out to be completely false – they took about half the meeting to the front bar of a pub where they had an “AGM” with no checking of credentials – in stark contrast to the process national Momentum insisted on for our meeting – with people just sitting there or wandering in able to vote.
-They elected themselves unopposed, without speeches or statements, in a single vote!
+They elected themselves unopposed as the new committee!

 A comparable number stayed with us at the library for discussion and gradually quite a few people drifted back, some appalled and perplexed at what had gone on.